Adroiti/docs-for-code-review-tools/tfsec/digitalocean-loadbalancing-enforce-https.md

-Pattern: Use of insecure protocol for load balancer
+Pattern: Use of HTTP for DigitalOcean load balancer

 Issue: -